 If you’re interested in digging into — quite literally — New York State’s history, there’s no better place to explore than Western New York’s Penn Dixie

+.
+Owned and operated by the Hamburg Natural History Society, Inc., and located in Blasdell (5 miles from the center of Hamburg, and 10 miles south of Buffalo), the Penn Dixie Paleontological and Outdoor Education Center is an internationally-known, hands-on fossil excavation site where the public can explore petrified remains of animals that lived 130 million years before the first dinosaurs.
 At this site in Erie County, one can meander through the grounds of the former Penn-Dixie Cement Company quarry.
 While in operation, calcareous shale used in the making of cement was extracted from this open-pit mine.
 When, in the 1960s, up to 10 feet of unearthed shale revealed 380 million-year-old fossils from the Devonian period (part of the Paleozoic era), the site was transformed, and by the early 1970s people started coming for the fossils.
 Penn Dixie is one of the only places in Western New York to legally hunt for fossils — in other words, there are other digging sites but permission must be granted beforehand.
 The Geological Society of America

 ranked Penn Dixie as the No. 1 fossil park in the country in 2011.
 Yet, it still remains somewhat of a hidden gem, and even many locals are unaware of its existence.